camuthig/camuthig.github.io/content/posts/remote-time-differences.md

 ---
-title: "Remote Working on Different Days"
+title: "On Working Remote and Time Zones"
 date: 2019-03-13
 tags: ["remote-work"]
-draft: true
 ---

-Just over one month ago, my wife and I moved to Australia, temporarily.
+Just over one month ago, my wife and I moved to Australia temporarily.
 We will be here for three or four months, and during that time, I will continue working for my company back in the United States.
 This means I am working remotely, but more importantly that I am working with a large time difference between myself and my coworkers.
-My coworkers are split between the East Coast (engineering team) and West Coast (product teams) of the United States, so I am 8.5/5.5 hours behind my coworkers - but I'm on the next day.
+My coworkers are split between the East Coast (engineering team) and West Coast (product teams) of the United States, so I am 8.5 to 5.5 hours behind my coworkers - but I'm on the next day.
 So when I start work on Tuesday morning at 7 AM, my East Coast counterparts are seeing 3:30 PM, Monday.
 With Daylight Saving Time around the corner, that difference will increase by two hours over the next three weeks.

-Such a large time difference creates some challenges, stemming primarily from two issues.
+Such a large time difference creates some challenges, stemming primarily from two sources.
 First, it is hard to find overlap with my coworkers on the East Coast, and second, it can be overwhelming to start my day when everyone else is in full swing already.

 To tackle the first issue, I start my day around 6:00 AM, giving me ~2.5 hours of overlap with the East Coast